MattLombana/Targaryen/README.md

 # Targaryen

-A distributed computing framework, written in python.
+A distributed computing framework, written in Python.
 This is in no way "perfect" and is a work in progress.
-The name draws inspiration from the Targaryen Sigil, a three headed dragon.
+The name draws inspiration from the Targaryen sigil, a three headed dragon.
 This is the result of watching too much Game of Thrones.
 Inspiration for the actual project was taken from [bashmu](https://github.com/renmusxd/bashmu)